tetsu-sh/chat_room/README.md

 ### chat

 - you can chat in [index.html](index.html)
-- You cant input nickname and login.
+- You cant input nickname and login.(create new user as well )
 - You can select room and join chatRoom.
+- In chatRoom
   - You can view all past messages within the room.
   - You can edit your own messages.
   - Members who are logged in will be visible as Members.